State Activity Tracker

 Local journalism advocates won an executive order in October 2022 establishing an advertising set-aside that allocates 50 percent of Chicago’s government advertising spending for community and ethnic news outlets.
 After then-Mayor Lori Lightfoot left office, the implementation of the order stalled.
 Today, the Chicago Independent Media Alliance, a coalition of publishers, and civic nonprofit Public Narrative are working with Mayor Brandon Johnson, other city leaders, and city agencies to implement the policy.

 The Chicago Independent Media Alliance (CIMA), which was key in securing the policy, is now led by Public Narrative, a Chicago-based nonprofit that offers resources to promote media literacy and amplify community voices.
-It will oversee the city advertising efforts, including publishing an annual report on how city ad dollars are distributed to eligible news outlets.
+It will monitor the city advertising efforts, including publishing an annual report on how city ad dollars are distributed to eligible news outlets.

 Kansas